 Just when you thought the AV world must have run out of confusing acronyms, Samsung has decided to hit you with another one: QLED, and the Samsung Q9F is its flagship.

-[Update: The Q9F continues to be an excellent TV at the end of 2017.
-We recently awarded it the title of best TV for gaming due to its low input lag which it combines with exceptional image quality (which is important if you're picking up one of the 4K consoles on the market, namely the Xbox One X or PS4 Pro).
-It's still Samsung's flagship TV, and it offers the best example of what Quantum Dot technology is capable of.]
+[Update: Two years on, and the Q9F continues to be an excellent TV , if a bit harder to get hold of.
+In its time on sale, we awarded it the title of best TV for gaming due to its low input lag, which it combines with exceptional image quality (which is important if you're picking up one of the 4K consoles on the market, namely the Xbox One X or PS4 Pro).
+While it's no longer Samsung's flagship TV – that crown belongs to the Samsung Q90 QLED – boy did it set the bar high.

 While Samsung hasn’t trademarked the QLED name, leaving it open for use by any brand that employs Quantum Dot technology in its screens, the QDs used in Samsung’s own QLED TVs are uniquely encased in a new metal alloy sheath.
 This enables them to produce a wider colour range and more of the brightness and contrast that have become such key picture requirements in the high dynamic range (HDR) age.